hl037/pytest-expectdir/README.md

   # ...And you get a fancy report of the difference if there are (as an AssertionError).
 ```

-Note that you can also pass manually the keyword arguments `initial` and `expected` to `expectdir` if, for example, you have multiple tests ending up with the same expected result, or with the same initial one.
+Note that you can also pass manually the keyword arguments `initial` and `expected` to `expectdir`.
+If, for example, you have multiple tests ending up with the same expected result, or with the same initial one.

-This is equivalent to the previous example :
+The following is equivalent to the previous example :

 ```
 def test_feature(expectdir):